namtvit07/pushpop/README.md

 ```

 Inside of a `job` configuration block, steps are added by using the `step` method.
 They can also be
 added by using a method registered by a plugin, like `keen` or `twilio`.
-For more information, see [Plugins](#plugins).
+For more information, see [Plugin Documentation](#plugin-documentation).

 The frequency of the job is set via the `every` method.
 This is basically a passthrough to Clockwork.
-Here are some cool things you can do:
+Here are some cool things you can do with regard to scheduling:

 ``` ruby
 every 5.seconds